 On that dark, starry night just three years ago, Ryan remembered the tragic event as if it had occurred only yesterday.
 He'd awaken to Theresa's screaming at only 2 a.m., and when his dark eyes had fluttered open sleepily, the smell of flames and smoke filled his nostrils.
 Theresa had somehow felt her way through the house to arrive at Ryan's bedroom doorway, and he'd scurried to the exit just as quickly as he'd awaken.

 Only weeks earlier, his father had gifted him with a tiny necklace, with a silver cross at the end which glinted with expensive, bead-like features.
+Ryan remembered stating, "But Daddy, boys don't wear jewellery," upon receiving it.
 Justin had explained that he'd bought it for a special reason, one that intended to haunt Ryan forever.
 Justin had specifically explained that he was to keep the necklace as a memory of his father in case he'd died before Ryan grew up.
 And sure enough, three weeks later, there was his fate.
 Ryan had grasped the necklace tightly in his seven-year-old hands that night as he struggled to locate the exit to the burning house.

 Theresa had managed to carry Cody, Jodi, and Shirley to safety, but somehow, she'd lost sight of her oldest son.
 It hadn't taken long before the entire house was engulfed in flames, and only Justin and Ryan had remained in the house to fend for themselves.
 Even now, Ryan still had a problem in which he collapsed upon feeling extreme heat in the atmosphere, but he'd miraculously managed to remain stable that night.
 After another ten minutes had slowly flown by in what seemed more like years, tragedy had made its way into the picture.

-Although Justin had been right, and Ryan had been rescued, he couldn't help but carry the heavy weight of guilt with him for days.
-He'd often found himself crying too much, unable to stop the memory of his father's death happening in front of his own eyes.
+Although Justin had been right, and they had both been rescued, he couldn't help but carry the heavy weight of guilt with him for days.
+Justin had passed away in the early hours of morning in the hospital.
+Ryan had often found himself crying too much, unable to stop the memory of his father prior to his unfortunate death.
 But of course, there were many hurdles he'd have to overcome in life, and this was one of the many he'd go through.

 And that was precisely how they'd found the tiny, cramped house nestled on Birch street.
 It had been the only house available in the town, so the children had had no other choice but to bunk together in the limited space of the bedrooms.
 Ryan and Cody shared the largest room, which was situated directly across the hallway from Theresa's bedroom, and next to the boys' bedroom was Jodi and Shirley's bedroom, across the hall from the bathroom.
 As Ryan stepped into the comfort of the brown-bricked home, he couldn't help but feel like the family didn't belong there.
 Perhaps a larger, more suitable home would be perfect for the family, like their last home.